soit-sk/scraper-shmu-observations/README.md

 1. crawl all data
 2. (optionaly) keep local copy of CSV snapshots
-3. cmopile all snapshots into one SQLite database
+3. compile all snapshots into one SQLite database

 ## Data